Assignment 2: Publication and Performance History

 6. Last date in print?

-Consult Amazon to see if an edition of the work is still in print. or Books in Print to determine when the title was last in print.
+Consult Amazon to see if an edition of the work is still in print.
 These days, especially with public domain works and print-on-demand, some titles will never be (technically) out of print, if you want them.

 Note also if other books of this author are in print now, and use this information either in the Reception History (assignment 4), or the Critical Essay.
 The life of a bestseller is determined by the public concerns and literary taste of the period.
 Only some of these sources survive as steady-sellers.